Final report for LNC19-415

-This project, “Empowering sustainable farmers with proactive, community-centered farm law education, resources, and networks,” delivers the following outcomes:
+This project, “Empowering sustainable farmers with proactive, community-centered farm law education, resources, and networks,” delivered the following outcomes:

-- Reduces Risk: 744 farmers learn 12 core principles of farm law and take at least one of 12 specific, legal risk reducing practices across 6 farm law subjects.
+- Reduce Risk: 208 farmers learned 12 core principles of farm law and took at least one of 10 specific legal risk-reducing practices across 5 farm law subjects, in both English and Spanish.

-- Empowers Farmers: 703 farmers feel empowered: they recognize their inherent abilities to address legal risk on their operations.
+- Empower Farmers: 167 farmers felt empowered: they recognized their inherent abilities to address legal risk in their operations.

-- Trains Farmer-Leaders: 24 farmers receive specialized training as a workshop co-presenter and take a leadership role in assisting peers with farm law risk reduction.
+- Train Farmer-Leaders: 8 farmers receive specialized training as a workshop co-presenter and take a leadership role in assisting peers with farm law risk reduction.

-This project achieves these results through workshops titled, “Cultivating Your Legally Resilient Farm,” farmer leadership development, and attorney training.
-The key is our proven Farm Law 101 curriculum which has a track record of at least 70% of farmers reducing legal risk through at least one action step taken within 3 months.
+This project achieved these results through workshops titled “Cultivating Your Legally Resilient Farm,” for the in-person version and "Discovering Resilience" for the online version, as well as farmer leadership development.
+The key was our curriculum which has a track record of at least 70% of farmers reducing legal risk through at least one action step taken within 3 months.
 The curriculum has also seen at least 63% of farmers become more empowered to recognize their capabilities.
-Workshops are led by trained farmers and Farm Commons staff together, under a curriculum that emphasizes creativity, relationships, and social values as keys to proactively addressing legal complications.
+Workshops were led by trained farmers and Farm Commons staff together, under a curriculum that emphasizes creativity, relationships, and social values as keys to proactively addressing legal complications.

-We will host 12 workshops, one in each North Central Region state over 2 and half years, reaching 40 farmers each.
-The in-person workshops will be complimented by a remote-learning opportunity featuring the workshop Toolkit and recorded workshop video segments, accessed by 30 farmers in each NRC state.
-Farmers will create an individual “My Farm Law Action Plan,” for reducing their farm’s vulnerabilities.
-Peer-cohort groups will support farmers as they move forward on their action plan.
-Facilitation by a practicing attorney will ensure farmers have the direct, tangible support they need to make change.
+We planned to host 12 workshops in person, one in each North Central Region state over 2 and half years, reaching 40 farmers each.
+The workshops were complemented by a workshop Toolkit.
+Farmers created an individual “My Farm Law Action Plan,” for reducing their farm’s vulnerabilities.
+Peer-cohort groups supported farmers as they move forward on their action plan.

 - 744 farmers learn 12 core principles of farm law.